-Experienced Attorneys Fighting Aggressively for Victims of Sexual Abuse and Rape in Nursing Homes
+Experienced Nursing Home Sexual Abuse Attorneys Fighting Aggressively for Victims of Sexual Abuse and Rape in Nursing Homes

-Rape and sexual abuse in nursing homes is disgusting and unimaginable.
-Tragically, sexual assaults inside long term care facilities do occur more than we’d like to think.
+Rape and sexual abuse in nursing homes are disgusting and unimaginable.
+Tragically, sexual assaults inside long-term care facilities do occur more than we’d like to think.
 Sexual abuse is defined as any sexual contact that is unwanted or nonconsensual.
 Sadly, sexual predators often target those that are vulnerable and defenseless such as the young, disabled, or elderly.